wp-plugins/debian-sidebar/readme.txt

 How Debian sidebar looks see at [ZPop](http://zpop.site90.net/blog/debian-sidebar/) blog.

-On serbian at [Zeljko Popivoda](http://zeljko.popivoda.com/debian-sidebar-wordpress-plugin) blog plugin page.
+In serbian at [Željko Popivoda](http://zeljko.popivoda.com/debian-sidebar-wordpress-plugin) blog plugin page.

 My other plugins: